 Between chasing up services and outstanding agreements, attending meetings and liaising with stakeholders, Case Managers have their hands full most of the time.
 However, the personal rewards of the job are high for those who can take on the challenge.

 How to become a Case Manager

 - Complete a Certificate III in Community Services (CHC32015) or a Diploma of Community Services (CHC52015), available through TAFE or a private college.
-There are no minimum admission requirements.
+There are typically no minimum admission requirements for these courses.

-- Complete a Bachelor of Applied Social Science (Community Services) or a Bachelor of Community Services at university.
-These courses will take 3 years to complete and will require you to have completed year 12 or gain special admission.
+- Consider completing a Bachelor of Social Work, Bachelor of Social Science or Bachelor of Community Services at university to broaden your career options.
+These courses will take 3-4 years to complete.

 Explore related qualifications